dist-bit/nebuia-ts-packages/packages/sdk/README.md

 }); // Verify the email of the signer, if code is valid, the token is setted

 // AUTH REQUIRED METHODS
-nebuia.getDocumentToSign(); // Get the document info to sign nebuia.getDocumentFileToSign(); // Get the document file to sign nebuia.getDocumentBase64FileToSign(); // Get the document file to sign in base64
+nebuia.useKyc({ newKyc: 'SOME_KYC' }); // Use an existing kyc of the signer, this must be unique ni each document nebuia.getDocumentToSign(); // Get the document info to sign nebuia.getDocumentFileToSign(); // Get the document file to sign nebuia.getDocumentBase64FileToSign(); // Get the document file to sign in base64